Back

 Truro Cathedral Choir currently consists of 18 choristers, 18 senior choristers and 12 adult professional singers.

-Truro Cathedral has had a choir in the traditional form of boys and men since it first opened its doors in 1887.
-In September 2015, the Cathedral Choir welcomed the addition of a 13-18 aged girl chorister programme, marking a significant moment in the Cathedral’s musical history.
+Truro Cathedral has had a choir in the form of boys and men since it first opened its doors in 1887.
+In 2015, the Cathedral Choir welcomed the addition of a 13-18 year-old girl chorister programme.
+In 2025, the 8–13 year-old chorister programme became mixed gender, opening up this foundational stage of choral training to both boys and girls.

 The annual ‘Be a Senior Chorister for a Day’ event is the perfect opportunity to experience life as a senior chorister, from morning rehearsal through to school lessons, and finally a short service of Evensong when they will have the chance to sing with the Cathedral Choir.